KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    CH4 + O1D = .75 CH3O2 + .75 OH + .25 HCHO
                + 0.4 H + .05 H2 : k_CH4_O1D;

-KPP provides two pre-defined dummy species: and .
+KPP provides two pre-defined dummy species: :math:`h\nu` and :math:`\tt PROD`.
 Using dummy species does not affect the numerics of the integrators.
 It only serves to improve the readability of the equations.
-For photolysis reactions, can be specified as one of the reagents to indicate that light (:math:`h\nu`) is needed for this reaction, e.g.:
+For photolysis reactions, :literal:`hv` can be specified as one of the reagents to indicate that light (:math:`h\nu`) is needed for this reaction, e.g.:

 .. code-block:: console

    NO2 + hv = NO + O : J_NO2;

-When the products of a reaction are not known oder not important, the dummy species should be used as a product.
+When the products of a reaction are not known or not important, the dummy species :literal:`PROD` should be used as a product.
 This is necessary because the KPP syntax does not allow an empty list of products.
 For example, the dry deposition of atmospheric ozone to the surface can be written as:

 .. code-block:: console

    O3 = PROD : v_d_O3;

-The same equation must not occur twice in the section.
+The same equation must not occur twice in the :command:`#EQUATIONS` section.
 For example, you may have both the gas-phase reaction of with water in your mechanism and also the heterogeneous reaction on aerosols:

 .. code-block:: console